HoussemBL/rabbitMQ-production-consumption/README.md

 # Project description

+You can run the project using docker-compose.
+This will create the following containers

-As a prototype, a RabbtiqMQ instance is to be set up.
+● a RabbtiqMQ instance

-The following components are to be programmed:

-● A producer that reads the sample data and emits it at random intervals between 0-1 second.
+●  A RabbitMQ producer that reads the sample data and emits it at random intervals between 0-1 second.

-● In RabbitMQ Consumer, which reads this data from a queue, performs the following aggregations, and stores the results:
+● A RabbitMQ Consumer, which reads this data from a queue, performs the following aggregations, and stores the results:

   ○ Global number of edits per minute.

   ○ Number of edits of the German Wikipedia per minute.

+● Mysql database Results where we store aggregations results made by the RabbitMQ Consumer

 <!--
 ## Command in terminal